Research Support for UTIA from annviera at utk.edu, UTIA Librarian, 865-974-9015

-- Writing and Communicating Research
+- Communicating Research Results

 Before meeting with a statistical consultant, try the Experimental Design Assistant from NC3Rs.
 It is an online tool to guide researchers through the design of their experiments, helping to ensure that they use the minimum number of animals consistent with their scientific objectives, methods to reduce subjective bias, and appropriate statistical analysis.

 - Data are an important part of scholarly research.

 - The scholarly journal article is no longer the sole output of a research project.

 - Open research is here: Lab Scribbles is just one example of a completely open approach to science

 - Providing access to research data enhances the transparency and reliability of research, and increasingly is required by funders including NIH, NSF, and USDA/NIFA.